knpuniversity/stripe/knpu/ep2-subscriptions/canceling-on-our-site.md

 `return $this->hasActiveSubscription() && !$this->getSubscription()->isCancelled()`.
 Use this method in both places in the Twig template.

-Refresh once more!
+Refresh one more time!
 We got it!

 But now that the user can cancel, let's make it possible for them to *reactivate* the subscription.
 It's actually an easy win.